albar965/littlenavmap-manual/src/en/SEARCH.rst

 Copy the selected entries in CSV format to the clipboard.
 This will observe changes to the table view like column order and sort order.
 The CSV includes a header line.
+Columns which are hidden or shrinked to minimum width are excluded.

 Import the CSV-Text into spreadsheed programs using UTF-8 encoding and a semicolon as a separator.